HSBC vs NatWest business account – which one should you choose?

 Cards and spend management

 Both accounts offer physical debit cards, compatible with Apple Pay and Google Pay.
-No virtual or expense cards on either free plan.
+NatWest’s free business account – virtual/expense card functionality is not guaranteed on the standard free plan; check terms.

 Invoicing and integrations